lydell/eslint-plugin-simple-import-sort/README.md

 two (creating a blank line).

 Every group is sorted internally as mentioned in [Sort order].
-Side effect imports are sorted too – but will keep their internal order.
+Side effect imports are always placed first in the group and keep their internal order.
 It’s recommended to keep side effect imports in their own group.

 These are the default groups: